Joycey83/world-clock-js/README.md

 ## Introduction

-A simple and reliable clock application with customizable color themes, dark and light mode and the ability to display the date and time from various time zones.
+A simple and reliable clock application with customizable color themes, dark and light mode and the ability to display the date and time of each city from various time zones.

 [View the live project here.](https://worldclockjs123.netlify.app/)